 The insurance industry is in a continual state of flux, as regulations, risks, coverages, and rates all change over time.
 To navigate the ever-changing world of insurance, businesses (from the large carriers down to the small agencies) must be able to make informed, data-driven decisions.

 In the current information landscape, merely having data available isn't sufficient.
 People are inundated (and sometimes overwhelmed) with information, and companies need to analyze that data in a meaningful way.
 Business intelligence software utilizes the power of big data to provide insurance companies additional insights into their data.

 Business intelligence supports all aspects of insurance data visualization, from profitability, operations, claims, marketing, and sales.
 A business intelligence platform works by analyzing vast amounts of data and then displaying it in a digestible manner.
 The software identifies the critical details and presents those details so that people who run and work for companies can easily understand their data—this includes both technical and non-technical end-users.

-Types of Insurance Dashboards and Reports BI Provides:
+Insurance Dashboards and Reports BI Use Cases

 From C-level executive decisions to broker performance analysis, the data visualizations that business intelligence software provides help users improve performance at all levels.

 BI is also helpful if you need to create a group presentation.
 With intuitive BI dashboarding and reporting software, users will spend less time creating slides or videos.
 Instead, end-users can quickly assemble interactive data visualizations for executive presentations.

 In addition to providing analysis and data visualizations, insurance BI platforms also take care of back-end operations.
 They offer solutions for multi-channel data processing, data storage, data security, and other data-related challenges.